The University of Leeds Postgraduate Research Student Lifecycle

 Thesis submission and examination information is available in full on the Leeds Thesis Submission and Examination pages.

-Student expenses are managed by Schools and students should contact the University Research Administrators for information on account limits and procedures.
-For more information on expenses, please read the Expenses Policy for postgraduate research students.
+Student expenses are managed by the Research Office and PGRs should contact email@example.com for information on account limits and procedures.